clement-tourriere/gggscout-helm-charts/README.md

         enabled: true
         # Run every 15 minutes
         schedule: '*/15 * * * *'
+        # If set to `false`, see the fetch-only configuration example in charts/nhi-scout/examples/fetch_only
         send: true
     # Job to be able to sync/write secrets from GitGuardian into you vault
     sync: